zcy26/Notes-QCQI-Nielsen-Chuang/README.md

-# soulution-Implementation-QCQI-Nielsen
+# solution-implementation-QCQI-Nielsen
-This is my own solution or implementation of the text book QCQI by Nielsen and Chuang.
+This is my own solution or implementation to the text book QCQI by Nielsen and Chuang.